mohsenuss91/AlgerianLogos/README.md

 This repository contains some Algerian official (.SVG) logos.

 #How to contribute
-We need to assemble the biggest possible number of official Algerian logos in (.SVG) format.
+We need to assemble the biggest  number of official Algerian logos in (.SVG) format.